Max is partial to ladders and handy man tools.

 That is why we make a perfect team.

-Jason and I, and another friend, opened a bakery in a flourishing town that was located on the north entrance of Yellowstone Park.
+Jason and I, and another friend, opened a bakery in a flourishing town that was located on the north entrance to Yellowstone Park.

 It was all very exciting.